the-events-calendar/the-events-calendar/readme.txt

 = [TBD] TBD =

+* Tweak - Deprecated some event cleaner functionality.
+When 6.0 data structure is activated the `Permanently delete events older than` option is disabled, added an adjusted tooltip on the `Move to trash events older than` event setting regarding `EMPTY_TRASH_DAYS`.
+[TEC-4744]
 * Tweak - Updates to `tribe_events_delete_old_events_sql_args` and `tribe_events_delete_old_events_sql` filters to support Events Pro recurrence cleanup.
 [ECP-1475]
 * Tweak - Added Filters: `tec_events_linked_posts_my_posts_post_status`, `tec_events_linked_posts_all_posts_post_status` to allow filtering of post status of Linked Posts.
 [CE-27]
 * Fix - Make improvements to the canonical tags added to event views to improve compatibility with SEO plugins.
 [TEC-4693]